-H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.

-• If the data being reported are final figures for the 2023-2024 academic year (see the next item below),

-Include aid awarded to international students (i.e., those not qualifying for federal aid).

-Aid that is non-need-based but that was used to meet need should be reported in the need-based aid

-• For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.
+- Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2023-2024 academic year (see the next item below), - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.

 2024-2025 2023-2024

-Indicate the academic year for which data are reported for items H1, ×

-H2, H2A, and H6 below: X
+Indicate the academic year for which data are reported for items H1 , H2 , H2A , and H6 below: x

-Which needs-analysis methodology does your institution use in awarding institutional aid?
+Which needs-analysis methodology does your institution use in awarding ng institutional aid ?
 (Formerly H3)

 Federal methodology (FM)

 Institutional methodology (IM)

 Both FM and IM

-Need-based (Include non- need-based aid use to meet need.)
+Aid Awarded Need-based (Include non- need-based aid use to meet need.)
 Non-need- based (Exclude non- need-based aid use to meet need.)

-\$3,850,543

-\$3,727,811

-\$37,361,748 \$18,223,735

-\$773,339

-\$45,713,441 \$18,223,735

-\$3,984,516 \$6,606,766

-\$1,318,858

-\$362,440

-\$5,303,374 \$6,969,206

-\$4,428,664

-(Include non- need-based aid use to meet need.) \$3,850,543 \$3,727,811 \$37,361,748 \$773,339 \$45,713,441 \$3,984,516 \$1,318,858
+Scholarships/Grants 00.050.540 Federal \$3,850,543 State all states, not only the state in which your institution is located \$3,727,811 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$37,361,748 \$18,223,735 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college \$773,339 Total Scholarships/Grants \$45,713,441 \$18,223,735 Self-Help Student loans from all sources (excluding parent loans) \$3,984,516 \$6,606,766 Federal Work-Study \$1,318,858 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$362,440 Total Self-Help \$5,303,374 \$6,969,206 Parent Loans \$4,428,664 Tuition Waivers Note: Reporting is optional.
+Report tuition waivers in this row if you choose to report them.
+Do not report tuition waivers elsewhere.
+Athletic Awards

-H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.

-- Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time first-year students should also be counted as full-time undergraduates.
+- Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time first-year students should also be counted as full-time undergraduates.